0racle/p6-dately/README.md

 # OUTPUT: Aujourd'hui c'est mercredi, 5 octobre 2016.
 ```

-Again, this is cool, but semi-useless without being constant across all Dately objects.
+Again, this is semi-useless without being constant across all `Dately` objects.

 ## Formatting
-Ok, so you've got a Dately object and you want to output it in your format of choice.
-With the handy new methods above, you could probably build it yourself, but Dately also has support for `strftime` style format strings.
+Ok, so you've got a `Dately` object and you want to output it in your format of choice.
+With the handy new methods above, you could probably build it yourself, but `Dately` also has support for `strftime` style format strings.

 ```perl6
 say $dt.format('%a %b %e %T %Y');